actano/lake-rules/make/menu.md

 ## Manifest

-Each menu definition is specified in a separate key in the section "client.menus"
+Each menu definition is specified in a separate key in the section "menus"

     manifest.coffee
-        client:
         menus:
             name: 'definition.coffee'

 The definition must match the structure defined in 'lib/navigation-menu/model-config.coffee'.

-Additionally, the menu must be referenced by the web app in section "webapp.menu"
+Additionally, the menu must be referenced by the web app in section "webapp.menu" (this is handled by the webapp rule).

     manifest.coffee
+        webapp:
             menu:
                 name: '../feature'